Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 the participants, regardless of their areas of expertise.

 If you think this workshop might be of interest to someone else, please forward this opportunity.
-Registration open on 18 June 2019 and close 31 July 2019.
+Applications close 31 July 2019.
+[Apply here!](https://survey.zohopublic.com/zs/PKCNyN).

 ## Why be a CVL champion?